2023 Membership renewal deadline January 31, 2023

 Our Legion, Branch 449 Lt Algie VC is the last remaining Legion in the Town of Caledon.
 It has been in operation at its current location since 1969, providing a gathering place for veterans, members and community groups.

-For over 70 years, Branch 449 has been an integral part of the Alton and Caledon communities.
+In 2022, marked the 75th Anniversary of the Legion in Alton.
+For 75 years, Branch 449 has been an integral part of the Alton and Caledon communities.

 The Legion received its letters patent on January 27th, 1947.